kimmosurakka/fullstackopen-backend/README.md

 This is the phone book backend for the full stack open course.

-The application is running in Heroku, URL https://puhelimet.herokuapp.com/
+The application is running in Fly.io, URL https://fullstackopen-backend-x.fly.dev/